therealbill/reditool/README.md

 including configuration and data.
 It also provides the ability to promote the new clone to a master as well as reconfigure origin-attached slaves to point to the new master.

+Note: If the origin instance does not allow or support the CONFIG command, you cannot clone it.
+In this case you must enslave the clone to the master the promote when complete.

 ## Sentinel Node Cloning